Shepshed, Loughborough, LE12 9YD

 Booking is through a secure website – there are various options to add additional households, early-riser discounts and package offers.

 You access the field from the main farm track which is signposted from the road and turn left as you enter the yard.
-Here there is parking outside the field and also space for one car inside an enclosed pen.
+Here there is parking outside the field (location specified in the terms and conditions) and also space for one car inside an enclosed pen.
 Just be aware that because the gate opens inwards, you need to drive fully in to ensure you can close the gate behind you.
 Double check the space if you have a long wheel based vehicle.